emedee/rock-paper-scissors-master/README.md

 # rock-paper-scissors-master
-A Rock,paper,scissors game built with javascript
+A rock,paper,scissors game built with javascript